raspberrypi/documentation/remote-access/ip-address.md

 Here you can see a device with hostname `raspberrypi` has IP address `192.168.1.8`.

-### Get the IP adress on your smartphone via the Fing app
+### Getting the IP address of a Pi using your smartphone

 The Fing app is a free network scanner for smartphones.
 It is available for [Android](https://play.google.com/store/apps/details?id=com.overlook.android.fing) and [iOS](https://itunes.apple.com/gb/app/fing-network-scanner/id430921107?mt=8).

-Your phone and your Raspberry Pi have to be in the same Network.
+Your phone and your Raspberry Pi have to be in the same network, so log your phone in to the correct wireless network.

-When you open this app, touch the refresh button in the right upper corner of the screen.
+When you open the Fing app, touch the refresh button in the right upper corner of the screen.
 Then wait a few seconds and you will get a list with all the devices connected to your network.
 Scroll down to the entry with the manufacturer "Raspberry Pi".
-You will see the IP adress in the buttom left corner and the MAC adress in the buttom right corner of the entry.
+You will see the IP address in the bottom left corner and the MAC adress in the bottom right corner of the entry.

 ### More tools